Jack Patterson (songwriter)

-Jack Patterson is a British songwriter and producer who founded the music group Clean Bandit.
-He wrote all four of their number-one singles — Rather Be, Symphony, Rockabye and Solo.
+Jack Patterson is a British musician, songwriter, producer and director who co-founded the electronic music group Clean Bandit.
+He produced and wrote all four of their number-one singles on the UK Official Singles Chart — "Rather Be" (featuring Jess Glynne), "Symphony" (featuring Zara Larsson), "Rockabye" (featuring Sean Paul and Anne-Marie), and "Solo" (featuring Demi Lovato).

-He co-founded Clean Bandit with Grace Chatto at Cambridge University in 2008, with brother Luke Patterson as the third member.
+Besides his work with Clean Bandit, Patterson has also co-written songs for other artists, including Jess Glynne's "Hold My Hand" (2015), and Shawn Mendes and Camila Cabello's "Señorita" (2019), both of which also reached number one on the chart.

 Early life

-Patterson was born in Birkenhead, United Kingdom in 1986.
-He attended Calday Grammar School and went on to study architecture at Cambridge University.
+Patterson was born in Birkenhead, United Kingdom.
+He has younger brother Luke, who is also in Clean Bandit.
+He attended Calday Grange Grammar School and went on to study architecture at Jesus College, Cambridge.

 Career

+He co-founded Clean Bandit with fellow Jesus College, Cambridge undergraduate Grace Chatto in 2008, with his brother Luke Patterson joining as the drummer in 2009.
+The group’s early line-up also included fellow Cambridge undergraduates Love Ssega (vocals), violinists Neil Amin-Smith and Lydia Scadding, and violist Shiry Rashkovsky.

 Patterson co-wrote and produced all of Clean Bandit's songs, and directed most of their music videos.
-Clean Bandit have received 8 Brit Award nominations, a VMA nomination, and won a Grammy for their song Rather Be.
+Clean Bandit have received 8 Brit Award nominations, a VMA nomination, and won a Grammy for their song "Rather Be".
 They have released two studio albums.

 Patterson has also written and produced songs for other artists, including Camila Cabello, Shawn Mendes, Marina Diamandis, Becky Hill, Jess Glynne and Ellie Goulding.
 He has won two Ivor Novello awards.